wkurzius/curriculum-writing-2018/algebra 2/unit 1.md

 - Parent Graphs
   - Graph the parent functions of absolute value, quadratic, square root, cubic, cube root, exponential, logarithmic, rational (_f(x)=1/x_ and _f(x)=1/x²_) and apply translations, reflections, stretches and shrinks, and combinations of those transformations.
   - Write functions representing translations, reflections, stretches and shrinks, and combinations of those transformations.
-- Analyzing Graphs of Parent Functions:
+- Analyzing Graphs of Parent Functions
   - Identify domain and range using interval notation.
 (Insure understanding of interval notation as a compound inequality).
   - Identify intervals of increase and decrease.
   - Find the intercepts, zeros, extrema, asymptotes.